 As mankind is indebted to Money and its tricky ways of Management, accounting is an ephemeral occupation that will remain until the end of humanity.
-Same is why, as an accountant must always be up-to-date with the trends and styles of writing to create an attractive and exceptional resume that befits the needs of your employer simultaneously outwitting the other candidates.
+The same is why, as an accountant must always be up-to-date with the trends and styles of writing to create an attractive and exceptional resume that befits the needs of your employer simultaneously outwitting the other candidates.

-The title or header in a resume refers to a condensed phrase that lists your exceptional skills, relevant to the job duties sought by the hiring manager.
+The Title or Header in a resume refers to a condensed phrase that lists your exceptional skills, relevant to the job duties sought by the hiring manager.
 An ideal resume header impresses the reader right away by briefing multiple professional accomplishments in one introductory phrase.

 Located first on the resume-page, your headline must be placed on top of the CV, underneath your identity and contact information.
 Candidates with vast experience in accounting can make use of the header examples from Accounting Resume samples to create a lasting first impression on the manager.

 The career objective in an Accounting Resume refers to a customized statement that outlays your entire career and its achievements, best applicable to the responsibilities sought by the employer.
 An ideal career objective in an accountant resume must be clear, direct, bold and tailored for the job offered.